Broadway-Spring Arcade: Architecture and design

-Broadway-Spring Arcade was built of concrete, brick, and stone with terra cotta and wrought iron ornamentation and features a Spanish Renaissance design on its lower floors, a Beaux Arts design on its upper floors, and an Ionic column colonnade on its top floor.
-The overall design was meant to resemble London's Burlington Arcade.
+Broadway-Spring Arcade was built of concrete, brick, and stone with terra cotta and wrought iron ornamentation.
+It features a Spanish Renaissance design on its lower floors, a Beaux Arts design on its upper floors, and an Ionic column colonnade on its top floor, the overall design meant to resemble London's Burlington Arcade.

-The arcade itself measures 826 by 26 feet and is covered with a glass-roofed skylight.
 The arcade's entrances are shaped by thin twisted and beaded columns that rise into delicate arches.
-A Venetian-styled bridge that spans the center of the arcade was a later addition.
+The arcade itself measures 86x26 ft, is covered by a glass-roofed skylight, and features a Venetian-styled bridge that spans its center.